-4.7 Special Consideration for Joint Ventures
+• 4.7 Special Consideration for Joint Ventures

-As mentioned in point 2.10 Joint Ventures, full-function joint ventures are subject to merger control and assessed according to the same substantive criteria applicable to other types of concentrations.
-Nonfull-function joint ventures may still be subject to the Competition Act and assessed as restrictive practices if they have, as their object or effect, the co-ordination of the competitive behaviour of independent undertakings (a co-operative joint ventures' co-ordination is assessed under the rules applicable to prohibited agreements and practices).
+As mentioned in 2.10 Joint Ventures, full-function joint ventures are subject to merger control and assessed according to the same substantive criteria applicable to other types of concentrations.
+Nonfull-function joint ventures may still be subject to the Competition Act and assessed as restrictive practices if they have, as their object or effect, the co-ordination of the competitive behaviour of independent undertakings.